SamuelWhitton/natural-daina/README.md

 - visualisation of code without colouring
 - launguage/localisation independant
 - complexity in system and interactions rather then the syntax
+- to elimate variation that is not needed because of context, easier to remember whole language that way

 ```